potassco/viasp/docs/viasp/pythonapi.rst

 Extending arbitrary python scripts
 ==================================

-To use viASP in your own python scripts using the clingo API, you can use the following code snippets:
+To use viASP in your own python scripts using the clingo API, you can use the viASP python API or the viASP Control proxy object.
+The following code snippets show how to use the viASP Control proxy object:

 To start the viASP server: